TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 	* The part on right half of the screen is called a **console**:
 		* The **console** is a place where you can interact with a program.
 		* The **interpreter** runs Python code.
-	* To run the Python interpreter, type code into the terminal and hit "Enter", the code executes immediately.
+	* To run the Python interpreter, type code into the console and hit "Enter", the code executes immediately.
 		* Make sure all the students are able to do this and then give out the lab worksheet.
 3. **Lab Part 1**
 	* Give students time to work on section 1, then pause to ask questions.